San Diego mayor unwelcome in Hooters restaurants

-SAN DIEGO (Reuters) - For San Diego Mayor Bob Filner, who faces a torrent of sexual harassment allegations, the message is that his alleged behavior is too boorish even for Hooters restaurants, best known for their scantily clad waitresses and the patrons who ogle them.
+SAN DIEGO, Aug 14 (Reuters) - For San Diego Mayor Bob Filner, who faces a torrent of sexual harassment allegations, the message is that his alleged behavior is too boorish even for Hooters restaurants, best known for their scantily clad waitresses and the patrons who ogle them.

 Four San Diego-area Hooters restaurants have posted signs saying the 70-year-old Democrat and former congressman “will not be served in this establishment.
 We believe women should be treated with respect.”